Jacob Meyers Player Props: Astros vs. Guardians

-Jacob Meyers -- with a slugging percentage of .444 in his past 10 games, including one home run -- will be in action for the Houston Astros versus the Cleveland Guardians, with Noah Syndergaard on the mound, on July 31 at 8:10 PM ET.
+On Tuesday, Jacob Meyers (.433 slugging percentage in past 10 games, including one home run) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 8:10 PM ET.

-In his last game, he reached base in all five of his plate appearances (3-for-3 with a double) against the Rays.
+He had a one-hit showing in his most recent game (1-for-4) against the Guardians.

 Jacob Meyers Game Info & Props vs. the Guardians